Flutter vs Apache Cordova: Developer Experience

 To be honest, I have never had such a good experience of quick UI prototyping and debugging as with Flutter.
 Also, Flutter has web-based Dart Dev Tools.
 These allow inspecting the widgets tree, debugging renders and performance issues and much more.

 To create a new project you should use the command:

 Then, specify the output folder and other params like project name, description, etc. For example:

 flutter create learn_flutter --project-name=learn_flutter --org=com.waverleysoftware

 You do not need to add each target platform manually as is required in Cordova.
-Instead, Flutter automatically adds subfolders for iOS and Android projects in the project root.
+Instead, Flutter automatically adds subfolders for Android and iOS projects in the project root.
 To run the Flutter apps, you can use the command:

 However, first, you need to connect your device or launch an emulator.
 You can do it with the Flutter CLI as well:

 flutter emulators --launch <emulator_id>